xinjuezou-whi/whi_rviz_plugins/README.md

 ![multiple_waypoints](https://user-images.githubusercontent.com/72239958/233375738-db73c3f4-9613-462e-8808-ec631c5aef5d.gif)

 ## Teleop
-Teleop's function is same as the one operated through terminal but with graphic interaction which can be more convenient in senario like mapping.
+Teleop's function is the same as the one operated through terminal but with graphic interaction which can be more convenient in scenario like mapping.
 User can navigate the robot directly through the mapping's RViz window without opening another terminal:
 ![teleop](https://user-images.githubusercontent.com/72239958/202849722-3b94f105-314e-4de9-b6fb-4c0973ace9c4.gif)

 ## Map_saver